huangc/WGvarINDEL/README.md

 ## Notes:
 1. The workflow default to run a test case using 10% contigs from rice cultivar Zhengshan97 against reference rice Japponica Chr10.
 2. The run time for whole genome blat of a typical 3kRGP rice cultivar contigs against reference rice Japonica takes about 90-100 hrs on Mason, so plan carefully for submitting the job `x1-WGblat`.
-3. Make sure blast+ is in the PATH: /N/dc2/projects/brendelgroup/TRegGA/bin